Last Updated On November 16th, 2018

 In addition to this, popular platforms like YouTube keep changing their terms and policies to the detriment of these key players.
 Monetizing content these days is becoming increasingly difficult and requires the use of multiple tactics in order to gain traction.

 For game developers, singling out influencers and negotiating legal and other terms with them is both costly and time-consuming.
 To make matters worse, the results of such efforts are mostly unpredictable.
-There have also been cases of scammers posing as influencers in a bid to make a quick dime by selling game redeem keys.
+There have also been cases of a scammer posing as an influencer in a bid to make a quick dime by selling game redeem keys.

 Developers also have a limitation as to where they can sell their products.
 There are massive digital distribution conglomerates that hold a dominant position in the market.
 But these impose revenue cuts of up to 30% and really thin out the profit margin for the game creators.